PrestaShop vs Shopify: Compare E-commerce Platforms

 You can edit, modify, and customize every part of your PrestaShop site to suit your business.
 There are great built-in features from the start and with the impressive number of themes and modules in the PrestaShop marketplace, you can find almost anything you need to make your store your own.

 Selling internationally is a lot easier when you can work in 75 languages.
-PrestaShop comes with built-in currency capabilities, plus you’re provided with checkout options for international taxes and shipping.
+PrestaShop comes with built-in currency capabilities, plus it includes checkout options for international taxes and shipping.

 Who is Shopify for?

 If you don’t have the technical skills or the budget to hire someone who does, Shopify is the better option for your business.
 Shopify’s usability is probably the best in the market.
-It’s easy to understand and you can get your store up and running in no time at all.
+It’s easy to understand and you can get your store up and running in no time.

-As it’s a fully hosted solution with a drag-and-drop web builder, you don’t need any coding skills to make Shopify work for you.
+As it’s a fully hosted solution with a drag-and-drop website builder, you don’t need coding skills to make Shopify work.
 However, if you know basic HTML and CSS, you can make your storefront blend nicely with your brand.

 PrestaShop vs Shopify: choose the right e-commerce platform